fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-01.md

 header extension, in case no other header extensions are included at the same time.
 In many cases, a one-byte tag will be sufficient; it is RECOMMENDED that implementations use the shortest tag that fits their purposes.

+# Interaction with Other Techniques {#sec-feature_interactions}

+{::comment}
+## Other Restrictions
+{/:comment}

+Historically, a number of other approaches have been defined that allow constraining media streams via SDP parameters.
+These include:

+* Codec-specific configuration set via format parameters ("a=fmtp"); for example, the H.264 "max-fs" format parameter
+* Size restrictions imposed by image attribute attributes ("a=imgattr") {{RFC6236}}

+When the mechanism described in this document is used in conjunction with these other restricting mechanisms, it is intended to impose additional restrictions beyond those communicated in other techniques.

+In an offer, this means that a=rid lines, when combined with other restrictions on the media stream, are expected to result in a non-empty union.
+For example, if image attributes are used to indicate that a PT has a minimum width of 640, then specification of "max-width=320" in an "a=rid" line that is then applied to that PT is nonsensical.
+According to the rules of {{sec-rid_offer_recv}}, this will result in the corresponding "a=rid" line being ignored by the recipient.

+Similarly, an answer the a=rid lines, when combined with the other restrictions on the media stream, are also expected to result in a non-empty union.
+If the implementation generating an answer wishes to restrict a property of the stream below that which would be allowed by other parameters (e.g., those specified in "a=fmtp" or "a=imgattr"), its only recourse is to remove the "a=rid" line altogether, as described in {{sec-rid_answer_send}}.
+If it instead attempts to constrain the stream beyond what is allowed by other mechanisms, then the offerer will ignore the corresponding "a=rid" line, as described in {{sec-rid_answer_recv}}.

+{::comment}
+## SDP Capability Negotiation

+TODO: I'm 12 years old and what is this? {{RFC5939}}
+{:/comment}

 # Formal Grammar {#sec-abnf}

 This section gives a formal Augmented Backus-Naur Form (ABNF)